 - Take small snacks and water with you on journeys as your body now demands better sustenance throughout the day.

-- Always bring a lumbar support (it can be a small pillow or rolled up sweater or small blanket).
-Position the lumbar support against the lower curve of your back, and reposition until your find the spot that feels best.
+- Always bring lumbar support (it can be a small pillow or rolled-up sweater or small blanket).
+Position the lumbar support against the lower curve of your back, and reposition until you find the spot that feels best.

 - If your back is sore, think about bringing along a heat or cold pack that you can use to help reduce discomfort.